-Housebarn was March 25th and will continue every other Saturday through November
+Housebarn was March 24th, and continues every first and third Saturday

 continued reconstruction on the west end addition foundation reconstruction; several

 special workshops; and fun educational opportunities for all

 with organizing and documenting of our artifacts collection!

 For events we are in need of volunteers in

 many areas.
 If you're interested in helping out with either, please

 contact Richard Lutze or Kathy Pearce.
 Our historic garden,

 grounds, and building all make use of volunteers to keep things moving